-Companionship in the CommunityOur new community space in Glasgow, offering social and canine companionship to retired people in, and around, the community.
+Companionship in the CommunityOur community spaces in Glasgow and Troon, offer social and canine companionship to retired people in, and around, the community.

-For the past four years, the ‘Give a Dog a Bone… and an animal a home‘ charity has successfully supported the over 60s to afford a rescue pet companion.
+For the past five years, the ‘Give a Dog a Bone… and an animal a home‘ charity has successfully supported the over 60s to afford a rescue pet companion.

 Where money is a genuine barrier, the charity can pay the rehoming fee of any rescue animal and, if need be, continue to support each month with the cost of pet food and/or insurance.

 The charity aims to Tackle loneliness for the individual and homelessness for the animal.
 It’s a WIN/WIN – the person gets a companion and the animal gets a home!